Review by Nicola Linza

 David Adler (1882-1949) was one of the most important architects in the United States, during a period known as that of the 'great American house.'
 Adler's works--which range in date from 1911 to 1949--were truly American, offering an enormous range of stylistic expression on the exteriors and a simpler definition of interiors than traditional European models allowed.

 This important book features seventeen homes and one private club designed by Adler, all of which are beautifully reproduced in full-color with newly commissioned photographs by the firm of Hedrich Blessing.
 Highlights of this volume include the Stuart-style country house in the manner of Sir Christopher Wren, built for Mr. and Mrs. Richard T. Crane in Ipswich, Massachusetts; the Celia Tobin Clark residence, in Hillsborough, California, in which Adler used English half-timber construction; and the William McCormick Blair House, built in Lake Bluff, Illinois, a Colonial New England farm house that constituted a new experiment for Adler.

 The book also presents examples of Adler's interior designs, that respond to the demands of modern life, by featuring both the use of new materials and historical elements or furniture acquired during his European travels.

-As the general public unfortunately were force-fed the failures of Modernism, and then had to endure the hideous Deconstructivist anti-architecture that followed during the 20th century, this book is a highly recommended return to intellectual, and aesthetic, sanity.
-The traditional and classcial architect will, of course, find it mandatory.
-And the serious architectural theorist, academic and student (who has the intelligence and confidence to think independently) interested in history and honest architecture, that lasts, will find it a must have reference.
+As the general public unfortunately were force-fed the failures of Modernism and then had to endure the hideous Deconstructivist anti-architecture that followed during the 20th century this book is a highly recommended return to intellectual and aesthetic sanity.
+The traditional architect, the classicist will of course find it mandatory.
+In addition, the serious architectural theorist, academic and student (who has the intelligence and confidence to think independently) interested in history and honest architecture, that lasts, will find it a must have reference.